wpgp/wpCPR/README.md

  **wpCPRDemographic**  function can be used yo get a total subnational population age-sex structures

+ **Contributing**
+The WorldPop Custom Polygon Request (wpCPR) was developed by the WorldPop Research Group within the Department of Geography and Environmental Science at the University of Southampton.
+Funding was provided by the Bill and Melinda Gates Foundation and the United Kingdom Department for International Development.
+The wpCPR R package was developed by Maksym Bondarenko. wpCPR is using REST API to query the population data produced in the framework of Global High Resolution Population Denominators Project - Funded by The Bill and Melinda Gates Foundation (OPP1134076).

 ## License
 * [GNU General Public License v3.0 (GNU GPLv3)](https://github.com/wpgp/wopr/blob/master/COPYING)